 Artisan Sourdough Pumpkin and Pecan Bread

 This artisan sourdough pumpkin and pecan bread is full of fall flavors and sure to please the pumpkin spice lover in you!
-Filled with swirls of cinnamon and nutmeg with plenty of crunchy pecans, this sourdough bread is full of pumpkin flavor.
+Generous swirls of cinnamon and nutmeg, with plenty of crunchy pecans.
+Everyone will love the pumpkin flavor in this sourdough bread.

 I love that sourdough pumpkin bread is simple enough to enjoy a slice toasted with a hot cup of coffee on a cold, fall morning, and yet, stunning enough to serve at your Thanksgiving table.
 Regardless of when you enjoy this bread, I know for certain that you’ll want to make this pumpkin bread on repeat!

-Whether you make your own or use canned pumpkin puree, be sure to add making this artisan bread to your fall routine as I’m sure it will quickly become a fall favorite in your home.
+Whether you make your own or use canned pumpkin puree, be sure to add making this artisan bread to your fall routine.
+It will quickly become a fall favorite in your home.

 Artisan Sourdough Pumpkin and Pecan Bread Ingredients

-I’m always amazed that with just a few simple pantry ingredients and spices, adding a bit of sourdough starter and patience produces a lovely, hearty loaf of bread.
+I’m always amazed that with just a few simple pantry ingredients and spices, a bit of sourdough starter, and patience, produces a lovely, hearty loaf of bread.

 Wet Ingredients

 - Sourdough starter – This bread relies on the yeast in an active starter for its rise.
 Use an active sourdough starter that has been fed recently with flour and water and allowed to come to its peak before mixing into the pumpkin bread dough.
-You’ll know the bubbly starter is ready when it’s grown up the side of the jar
+You’ll know the bubbly starter is ready when it’s grown up the side of the jar, having doubled and the top is full of air bubbles.

 - Pumpkin – Use homemade pumpkin puree or store-bought pumpkin purée to give the bread that pumpkin flavor and added moisture.
 Pumpkin puree contains only cooked pumpkin and is different than pumpkin pie filling, which comes already sweetened and full of spices.

-- Water – Always use warm water, especially during cooler months.
-This gives the dough a warmer starting temperature, so your bulk fermentation has a head start.
+- Water – I always use warm water during cooler months to give the dough a warmer starting temperature.
+This helps give the bulk fermentation a head start.

 - Maple syrup – Adds sweetness and additional moisture for consistent dough ratios.